Articles in this section

 SidebarSEO & SettingsSEO and general site settings

 In the middle, you have the content editor.
 You can edit everything that you see here.
-You drag and drop the widgets or click on them to view the editing options.
+You drag and drop widgets or click on them to view the editing options.

 Content Editor.png